 Students are permitted to use the telephone in the office only in the cases of emergency and then only with permission of the school administration.
 Forgotten homework, athletic equipment, etc. do not constitute emergencies.
 Students should NEVER use the teacher’s cell phone to make a telephone call.

-CHANGES IN TRANSPORTATION
+Changes in Transportation

 Please make sure your child knows the arrangements for afternoon transportation prior to coming to school, should it need to differ on a particular day/s from his/her usual method of transportation.

 If there is to be a change in the usual transportation arrangements for your child, THE PARENT OR GUARDIAN must call the office by 2:00 p.m.
 We ask your cooperation in this matter for your child's safety and protection.

-RESOLVING PROBLEMS
+Resolving Problems

 Complaints of students and parents should always go through proper channels.
 Discussing a problem with others who are not involved does not help to eliminate the problem.
 On the contrary, it may only create more discontent and animosity between the parties who are actually involved.
 Any problems about school can and should be solved by communicating with one another in a Christian manner.

 Communication between parents and teachers are integral for the success of the student.
 The direct approach is often best.
 The following are procedures for dealing with complaints in a fair and mature way: